TrueType: Linux and other platforms

 The FreeType project of David Turner has created an independent implementation of the TrueType standard (as well as other font standards in FreeType 2).
 FreeType is included in many Linux distributions.

 Until May 2010, there were potential patent infringements in FreeType 1 because parts of the TrueType hinting virtual machine were patented by Apple, a fact not mentioned in the TrueType standards.
 (Patent holders who contribute to standards published by a major standards body such as ISO are required to disclose the scope of their patents, but TrueType was not such a standard.)
 FreeType 2 included an optional automatic hinter to avoid the patented technology, but these patents have now expired so FreeType 2.4 now enables these features by default.

 Outlines

 A quadratic Bézier curve segment is defined by two end points and one control point.
 This circle is eight contiguous segments.
 The squares are end points and the circles are control points.

 The outlines of the characters (or glyphs) in TrueType fonts are made of straight line segments and quadratic Bézier curves.
-These curves are mathematically simpler and faster to process than cubic Bézier curves, which are used both in the PostScript-centered world of graphic design and in Type 1 fonts.
+These curves are mathematically simpler and faster to process than cubic Bézier curves, which are used in the PostScript-centered world of graphic design, including Type 1 fonts.
 However, most shapes require more points to describe with quadratic curves than cubics.
 This difference also means that it is not possible to convert Type 1 losslessly to the TrueType format, although in practice it is often possible to do a lossless conversion from TrueType to Type 1.